 The high-ticket offers you can put together are limited only by your imagination and talent.
 Here are five types of packages to get you started.

-Assisted One-on-One: This is an offer which includes some high-value elements in addition to one-on-one time.
+Assisted One-on-One: This is an offer that includes some high-value elements in addition to one-on-one time.
 The idea is to design them to reduce the amount of one-on-one time required, while still maintaining the value of the package.

 One common element is prerecorded training.
 For example, if you already sell a video course, you could include that with your coaching package.
 That will save you from having to teach the entire course individually to each student.
-It will also increase the value of the package, since clients will have the course to refer back to after the coaching has ended.
+It will also increase the value of the package since clients will have the course to refer back to after the coaching has ended.

 If you don't already have a course, you can record training videos or create other material for your students to go through to supplement the coaching.
 That way the students can learn much of what they need from the prerecorded training, and your one-on-one sessions can focus on questions and advanced topics.

-Hint: Notes from a coaching program are a great foundation for creating a related course, if you don’t already have one.
+Hint: Notes from a coaching program are a great foundation for creating a related course if you don't already have one.
 Include case studies and testimonials from your successful students, with their permission, of course.

 Assisted Group: Many coaches offer group coaching as a lower-priced option in their funnel.
 Since they can have several students in the same session, they can charge less per student.